wp-plugins/e-mailing-service/readme.txt

 SMTP setting

- - Works with all SMTP (gmail …) servers
+ - Works with all SMTP (gmail) servers

  - Automatic configuration with our SMTP servers